Fleur d'Oranger 2007 by L'Artisan Parfumeur: On Agricultural Values in Perfumery {Perfume Short (Review)} {Scented Thoughts} {New Fragrance}

 Fleur_D'Oranger_2007.jpg

-Listening and being attentive to nature’s rhythms, intervening at the right moment, helping give birth to the natural beauty that is contained within the evolutionary realm are what make wine-making a serious affair.
-It is much less egocentric an activity in a way than perfume-making and it is perhaps no chance that Western perfumery as we know it started to bloom in the Renaissance period -- thanks in part to the instrumental role of Catherine de Medicis -- at a time when the notion of the individual became prominent.
+Listening and being attentive to nature's rhythms, intervening at the right moment, helping give birth to the natural beauty that is contained within the evolutionary realm are what make wine-making a serious affair.
+It is much less egocentric an activity in a way than perfume-making and it is perhaps no mere coincidence that Western perfumery as we know it started to bloom in the Renaissance period -- thanks in part to the instrumental role of Catherine de Medicis -- at a time when the notion of the individual became prominent.

-Perfume makers are aware that there is something in wine culture that eludes perfumery.
-What is missing is a sanction offered by a transcendent force that is bigger than anyone involved in the process of creating, not a personal work of art, but the just wine, the one that strikes the right tonality and harmony in the relationship between man and nature.
+Perfume-makers are aware that there is something in wine culture that eludes perfumery.
+What is missing is a sanction offered by an awesome force that is bigger than anyone involved in the process of creating, not a personal work of art, but the just wine, the one that strikes the right tonality and harmony in the relationship between man and nature.
 The just fragrance is not a common occurrence in perfumery.
 It would be more frequent with natural perfumers of the most humble denomination being inspired by a raw material first and foremost.
 But the earth in return can thank you with a unique gift, one that will not be repeatable and will mark that year as made of thousands of imponderables that will never come about again in the same manner.

 Drawing on this idea that the quality of a perfume, like wine, depends on a specific harvest and time in the history of the earth, L’Artisan Parfumeur issued in 2006 an exceptional vintage of orange blossom called Fleur d’Oranger 2005.
 It was based on a harvest from the orchards of Nabeul in Tunisia, already home to a remarkable orange blossom.